 Now we have the location of the Ark below the Deir Ha Etz from the Mishnah, which means “the wood store.”
 The Lishkat ha Etz (Chamber of Wood) is in Beit Avtinas and it was paneled with cedars from Lebanon.
-The Deir Ha Etz and the Lishkat Ha Etz should have the same kedusha if it to qualify as the place of the Ark, and it does.
+The Deir Ha Etz and the Lishkat Ha Etz should have the same kedusha if it is to qualify as the place of the Ark, and it does.
 The stones of the old altar are in the northwest corner building called the Beit Ha Moked, in the northeast corner of that building.
-These stones have the same kedusha as the Ark, and the Maccabee’s knew they could not be just taken anywhere because of kedusha, they had to stay in the Temple area.
+These stones have the same kedusha as the Ark, and the Maccabees, who were priests, knew they could not be taken anywhere because of kedusha, they had to stay in the Temple area.

 In the Court of the Women we go down in Kedusha.
 There are four chambers in that area.
 The Chamber of Oil is in the southwest corner called the Lishkat Ha Shemen.
 The southeastern corner had the Lishkat ha Nazarim, or Chamber of the Nazarites.
 In the northwest corner there was the Lishkat Ha Metzorim, or Chamber of Lepers and in the northeast corner there was the Lishkat Ha Etzim, or Chamber of Wood.
 The Lishaket Ha Etzim was where the the disqualified or aged priests would inspect wood for the Altar.
 This cannot be where the Deir Ha Etz is that the Mishnah spoke about because it is lower in kedusha.
 The priests can’t even wear the garments there (Ezek 42.14, 44.19).
 This area would not qualify as the location of the Deir Ha Etz and the location of the Ark.
 So, let’s narrow down the search.

 There is a gate on the southern side called the Shaar Ha Delek, or “Kindling Gate” (for wood).
 Once the wood has been inspected, it goes to the storehouse called the Deir Ha Etz.
 As wood is needed, wood would be carried in through the Shaar Ha Delek (Kindling Gate) to the Altar.
-So, the Deir Ha Delek (the storehouse for the wood) has to be close to the Shaar Ha Delek, either right next to it or very near to this gate, and somewhere near the Beit Ha Otzrot (House of the Treasuries).
+So, the Deir Ha Etz (the storehouse for the wood) has to be close to the Shaar Ha Delek, either right next to it or very near to this gate, and somewhere near the Beit Ha Otzrot (House of the Treasuries).
 The Ark has to be buried under this area in a chamber made by Solomon, the same chamber that Josiah used for the Ark during repairs of the Temple in 2 Chr 35.1-3.
 To give you an idea of this area, the Beit Ha Otzrot is in the southwestern chamber in the Azarah.
 Now, let’s go further.

 Har Ha Bayit means the “mountain of the House” or in other words, the Temple Mount.
 This only applies to the 500 cubit x 500 cubit area, the Temple Mount proper.
 People call the whole mount up there the Temple Mount, but it really is just the 500 cubit x 500 cubit area.
 Then the Hasmoneans built a southern extension on to the Temple.
 There is a gate called Barclay’s Gate, which is in the women’s prayer area on the western wall.
 You can still see the lintel of that gate even today.
 King Herod extended the southern area even more, adding on to what the Hasmoneans did.
 Josephus describes four gates on the western side.
 There were two upper gates where you would climb stairs, or a bridge, to get on to the Temple Mount, called Robinson’s Arch and Wilson’s Arch (not what they were called when the Temple stood, but named after the guys who found them again with the PEF).
 In addition, there were two lower gates called Barclay’s Gate and Warren’s Gate that were designed for you to go through, and ascend to the Temple Mount.
 What was discovered by Charles Warren and Charles Wilson of the Palestinian Exploration Fund in the 1860’s and 70’s is as they went into Barclay’s gate, the stones matched those on the other side of the wall, and that section was Hasmonean.
 The western wall tunnels are right under Wilson’s Arch, an upper gate.
 Warrens Gate will be like Barclay’s Gate and it leads to Warrens Gate tunnel.